pyrevitlabs/pyRevit/README.md

 ## Documentation:

 I'll figure out a system for the documentation soon ([ReadTheDocs](https://readthedocs.org/) seems to be a good option).
-But for now please refer to tooltips for every script.
-These tooltips are included inside each script source file.
+But for now please refer to tooltips for every script button.
+The text for the tooltips are included inside each script source file, defined as `__doc__` parameter.
 I'm open to comments and suggestions :)

 ## Contribute